Red Hat jumps, IBM shares dip on cloud mega-merger

-(Reuters) - IBM Corp’s (IBM.N) $34 billion deal to buy Red Hat Inc (RHT.N) drove shares in the small but fast-growing software maker 50 percent higher on Monday, reflecting the huge premium IBM is paying to ward off any potential challenger bids.
+(Reuters) - IBM Corp’s $34 billion deal to buy Red Hat Inc drove shares in the small but fast-growing software maker 50 percent higher on Monday, reflecting the huge premium IBM is paying to ward off any potential challenger bids.

 At $175, shares of Red Hat were still trading around $15 short of the $190 price agreed by the two companies in Sunday’s announcement, and analysts said that pointed to some remaining nerves among investors over the chances of the deal closing.

-The breakup fee for the deal has yet to be announced and a high fee would also deter Red Hat from entertaining other buyers.
+The breakup fee for the deal, which would be among the largest on record in the tech sector, has yet to be announced and a high fee would also deter Red Hat from entertaining other buyers.

-IBM’s stock was down about 5 percent on news of the deal.
+IBM’s stock was down about 5 percent on news of the deal, a hint that investors were concerned that, at 10 times 2019 projected sales, it had overpaid for the deal.

 The company’s Chief Executive Officer Ginni Rometty told CNBC in an interview aired early on Monday that she felt the deal was done at the right price.